Sorry, you need to enable JavaScript to visit this website.

 Existence of a National Youth Strategy

-The Strategy represents a key mechanism for the implementation, coordination and improvement of youth policy and for creating a supportive and respectful environment for young people and their initiatives.
+The strategy represents a key mechanism for the implementation, coordination and improvement of youth policy and for creating a supportive and respectful environment for young people and their initiatives.

-The Strategy should help base Serbian youth policy on complete, systematic and comprehensive information on the status and trends regarding young people in all areas of societyto ensure the knowledge of young people.
+The strategy should help base Serbian youth policy on complete, systematic and comprehensive information on the status and trends regarding young people in all areas of society to ensure the knowledge of young people.

 Scope and contents

-The National Youth Strategy is a guide for working with and for young people, intended for all youth policy actors.
+The Youth Strategy is a guide for working with and for young people, intended for all youth policy actors.
 Moreover, it is a platform for action at the local, provincial, national and international levels.

-A number of international documents are included in the framework of the Strategy, among others the UN Youth Strategy, the Council of Europe’s Youth Sector Strategy 2030 and the EU Youth Strategy 2019–2027.
+A number of international documents are included in the framework of the strategy, among others the UN Youth Strategy, the Council of Europe’s Youth Sector Strategy 2030 and the EU Youth Strategy 2019–2027.

-The Strategy lays down the basic principles of action, directions and expected results of all youth policy actors’ activities (See Glossary) towards the improvement of the social position of young people and the creation of conditions for the full achievement of their rights and pursuit of interests in all areas.
+The strategy lays down the basic principles of action, directions and expected results of all youth policy actors’ activities (See Glossary) towards the improvement of the social position of young people and the creation of conditions for the full achievement of their rights and pursuit of interests in all areas.

-The principles of the Strategy are the following:
+The principles of the strategy are the following:

 1. Respect for human and minority rights, equality and non-discrimination;